 It does not take a seasoned Genode developer longer than two weeks to complete this step.
-However, for a developer with no prior experience with Genode's code
+However, for a developer with no prior experience with Genode's code base, an additional effort of two weeks for the required familiarization should be planned for.

-- Mirroring the files of another SoC but with empty bodies, (describing roles of the individual files) - Creating a bare-bone base-hw kernel ELF image - Booting the custom image on the target hardware - Serial output driver - 3.
-Basic kernel functionality
+- Mirroring the files of another SoC but with empty bodies, (describing roles of the individual files) - Creating a bare-bone base-hw kernel ELF image - Booting the custom image on the target hardware - Serial output driver

+3. Basic kernel functionality